Most of you will have mobile-friendly sites. Or do you? When did you last check your website on a smartphone?

 It may have wow factor, but Flash isn’t commonly supported on mobile devices and Google will penalise sites that use it.
 Furthermore, there aren’t any tags so your crucial SEO keywords don’t get prominence.

 In short, if your site doesn’t load fast or look good on a mobile your ranking could take a major hit.
 Some experts say your SEO ranking could drop by as much as 50%.
-Imagine: one day your website is on page one in the listings, and the next day it’s slipped into the cellars and is on page five.
+Imagine: one day your website is on page one in the listings, and the next day it has slipped into the cellars and is on page five.

 Having a site that adapts easily to a mobile environment is crucial, and usability testing is key.